barumau/pandunia/eng/402_sual_e_javabe.md

 English is indeed widely used
 – even up to a degree that some would like to call it _the_ international language.
+However, that is not quite true.
+Only about 6% of the world's population are native English speakers, and 75% of people don't speak English at all.

 Unfortunately, English is not very good at being an international language.
 It's not its own fault.
 It just happens to be the case that natural languages,